Top Tips for Preparing for Your Abdominoplasty

 A balanced diet and regular exercise are crucial in the lead-up to your surgery.
 A diet rich in proteins, vitamins, and minerals supports your body’s preparation and recovery.
 Stock up on healthy snacks and prepare meals in advance to maintain a balanced diet during recovery.

-Engaging in moderate cardiovascular activities and strength training improves overall fitness, muscle tone, and circulation, all beneficial before surgery.
-Prioritizing a healthy lifestyle for at least 6-12 months before surgery greatly enhances your recovery process.
+Engaging in moderate cardiovascular activities and strength training also aids in overall fitness, muscle tone, and circulation, which are beneficial before surgery.
+Prioritising an active and clean lifestyle for at least 6-12 months before surgery greatly assists in your recovery process.

 Quitting Smoking and Adjusting Medications